 Pedigree

-Child recognition
+Child acknowledgment

-Consequences of recognition
+Consequences of acknowledgment

-Acknowledging a child has several legal consequences:
+Acknowledgment of a child has several legal consequences:

-Acknowledgment before and after birth
+Recognition before and after birth

-Substitute consent for recognition
+Substitute consent to recognition

-Judicial establishment of paternity
+Judicial determination of paternity

 Sandra Verburgt